 Let’s start with the fundamentals of the Non-disclosure Agreement.

 Let’s delve deeper and understand how the Non-disclosure agreement plays an essential role in custom software development.
-So why should businesses ask for NDA when they contract with a third-party software development company or software development provider.
-Some of the key facets of the Non-disclosure agreement.

-- An induction to both the parties and their business backgrounds
+- An induction to both the parties and their business backgrounds.

-- Drawing a fine line between confidential and non-confidential data
+- Drawing a fine line between confidential and non-confidential data.

-- The time span of the agreement
+- The period of the agreement.

-- What can be included in the agreement and what not
+- What can be included in the agreement and what not.

-- Implications of not abiding by NDA
+- Implications of not abiding by NDA.

 2. Types of NDA